-The Berlin Byzantine Studies’ interdisciplinary teaching project “The Digitization of Philology – The Corpus Coranicum Christianum”, under the direction of postdoctoral research fellow Manolis Ulbricht, was offered in the Winter semester of 2017/18 for the first time.
+The Berlin Byzantine Studies’ interdisciplinary teaching project “The Digitization of Philology – The Corpus Coranicum Christianum”, under the direction of Dr. Manolis Ulbricht, was offered in the Winter semester of 2017/18 for the first time.
 The teaching project consists of two course components: A faculty seminar in which the foundations of philological work as well as the classical methods of print publication are taught, and a practical seminar in which basic technical knowledge for the compilation of a digital edition is conveyed.

 The content of the teaching project is the translations of the Qur’an that originated in the Christian cultural sphere, which are understood as sources for the Christian reception of early Islam.
 In the faculty seminar the various translations into Byzantine, Syrian and Latin languages will be critically examined in a philological manner and traced back to their genesis in late antiquity.
 During the practical seminar the sources will be processed and made available for long term use within the context and framework of the Digital Humanities.

 The teaching project is supported financially by the Presidium of the Freie Universität Berlin, as well as the Faculty of Philosophy and the Humanities.
 Additionally the Center for Digital Systems and the Berlin-Brandenburg Academy of Sciences and Humanities, specifically the project Corpus Coranicum (project management: Prof. Dr. Angelika Neuwirth) are in ongoing dialogues about the prospect of cooperation.